yast/yast-storage-ng/doc/proposal.md

   all together if proposal did not fit in any of them separately _(mainly for initial proposal)_.

-* The set of disks selected by the user.
+* The set of disks selected by the user, without attempting to fit the proposal individually in each of them.

 Apart from the two main steps and the classes representing the set of planned devices, there is another relevant class in this level of zoom. `DiskAnalyzer`